w4lkerff/Russian-School-Project-v0.2/README.md

 Currently it only works on Windows 10/11
-PLease make sure you have the latest Python 3 downloaded, Then make sure you also install pillow and the according images Thank you
+PLease make sure you have the latest Python 3 downloaded, Then make sure you also install pillow and the according images Put the images folder into your main desktop so that they can be accessed by the program Thank you